-To compare directly to other hereditary cancer panels offered by ARUP Laboratories, refer to the ARUP Hereditary Cancer Panel Comparison table.
+To compare directly to other hereditary cancer panels offered by ARUP Laboratories, refer to the Hereditary Cancer Panel Comparison table.

-Hereditary Gastric Cancer Panel, Sequencing and Deletion/Duplication 3005963
+Hereditary Pancreatic Cancer Panel, Sequencing and Deletion/Duplication 3005708

-Method: Massively Parallel Sequencing/Sequencing/Multiplex Ligation-dependent Probe Amplification
+Method: Massively Parallel Sequencing/Sequencing/Multiplex Ligation-Dependent Probe Amplification (MLPA)

-- Recommended test to confirm a hereditary cause of gastric cancer in individuals with a personal or family history of gastric cancer - Testing minors for adult-onset conditions is not recommended; testing will not be performed in minors without prior approval.
-For additional information, please contact an ARUP genetic counselor at 800-242-2787 ext.
-2141.
+- Recommended test to confirm a hereditary cause of pancreatic cancer in individuals with a personal or family history - Testing minors for adult-onset conditions is not recommended.
+Testing will not be performed on minors without prior approval.
+For additional information, please contact an ARUP genetic counselor at 800-242-2787.